 In short, FDM parts are not equally strong in all directions, and cannot be isotropic, meaning that orientation matters when designing and printing load-bearing parts.

 Why SLA Prints are Isotropic: Theory

-In resin-based SLA 3D printing, there is no difference between the chemical bonds that make up the individual layers and the forces that hold the layers together.
+In resin 3D printing, there is no difference between the chemical bonds that make up the individual layers and the forces that hold the layers together.

 As each layer is formed, the resin monomers react and form covalent bonds providing high degrees of lateral strength, but the polymerization reaction is not driven to completion; rather, the print process is modulated in a way that keeps the layer in a semi-reacted state called the “green state.”